 Firstly, if you’re looking to study Medicine in Ireland, you need to register with the Central Applications Office (CAO) and get your CAO number, because you won’t be able to sit the exam without it.

 Registration for the HPAT usually opens in November and closes in January, so make sure you don’t miss the deadline!
 The exam is typically held in February each year.

-After this, you’ll need to create an account with HPAT – you can do this on their website.
-Use an email address you check regularly, as all HPAT information will be emailed to that account.
-To register for the test itself, you’ll need to register online by filling in an application form, stating which city you’d like to sit the test in and submitting your payment of €130.
-When you’ve registered, you’ll receive an automated email – double check that your name and date of birth are correct, as they’ll need to match the identification document you’ll present on the day of the exam.
+Once you have your CAO number, you’ll need to create an account with HPAT.
+You can do this on their website.
+Use an email address that you check regularly, because all HPAT information will be emailed to that account.
+When you’re creating your account, make sure your name and date of birth are correct, as they’ll need to match the ID that you present on the day of the exam.

 Loading More Content